rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-20-libs-aspirations.md

 for the standard library to properly support targets with very different needs, without it becoming hugely inconvenient for maintainers, contributors, or users:

-- Make it easier to port std to a new platform, ideally allowing the relevant code to live outside of the `rust-lang/rust` repository for less popular platforms.
+- Make it easier to port std to a new platform, possibly allowing the relevant code to live outside of the `rust-lang/rust` repository for less popular platforms.
 - A better way to allow only parts of `std` to be available, depending on the platform.
   For example, a `where Platform: Unix` bound, or something like a [`#[cfg]` portibility lint](https://rust-lang.github.io/rfcs/1868-portability-lint.html).